British Army during the American Revolutionary War: Colours

 British infantry regiments possessed two flags: the King's Colour (the Union flag) and their regimental colour, which displayed colour of the regiment's facings.
 In 18th and 19th century warfare 'the colours' often became a rallying point in the most bitter actions.
 Both regimental standards were highly regarded and a source of pride each regiment.
 However, because of the tactical constraints in conducting the war and the adapted mode of fighting, it is likely that British regiments only used their colours for ceremonial purposes in America, particularly the armies commanded by Howe and Cornwallis.

-However, in the early years of the war the Hessians continued to carry their colours on campaign.
+In the early years of the war, however, the Hessians continued to carry their colours on campaign.
 Major-General Baron Friedrich Wilhelm von Lossberg wrote, "They [the British] have their colours with them only when quartered, while we carry them with us wherever the regiments go... the country is bad for fighting.
 Nothing worries me more than the colours, for the regiments cannot stay together in an attack because of the many walls, swamps, and stone cliffs.
 The English cannot lose their colours, for they do not carry them with them."
 During the Saratoga campaign Baroness Riedesel, the wife of a German officer, saved the colours of the Brunswick regiments by burning the staffs and hiding the flags in her mattress.